 You may also want to talk about what they would do if they hurt themselves.
 Would they ask a friend to come and get you?
 Is there a neighbour near where they play who they could ask for help?
 Boy Child is only allowed to play on the local green at the moment and he knows a few families that live there so would go to one of them for help.

 Friendship Issues and Playing Out

 This is a tricky one.
 Boy Child plays with a different group of people when he plays out to those he plays with at school.
 While this is broadly a good thing, there are no teacher’s keeping an eye for bullying.
 I try to make sure that I talk to him about who he’s played with and what they’ve been doing.
 I’ve also told him he can talk to me if he has any issues when he’s playing out and we will try and work out a solution.
 I don’t want him to not tell me because he’s worried he won’t be a bike to play out anymore.

 I also think it’s important to make sure he’s being kind to other kids.
 Not everyone is able to play out, for lots of reasons, and I want him to be respectful of that.

-It can be really scary as a parent when you first let your child go out to play without you.
+It can be really scary as a parent when you first let your child go out to play without you but the benefits really are worth it.
 If you want to make a start at preparing your child for playing out but aren’t quite ready to take the leap yet check out 5 Ways to Introduce Free Range Parenting in Day to Day Life.
 You can also check out the suggestions made by the NSPCC for keeping safe away from home.
 Hopefully, in time, by creating your own rules your child will be playing out safely.

 Enjoyed this post?
 Why not pin it for later!